stonepros/stone/doc/rados/configuration/storage-devices.rst

  Storage Devices
 =================

-There are two Ceph daemons that store data on devices:
+There are two Stone daemons that store data on devices:

-* **Ceph OSDs** (or Object Storage Daemons) are where most of the data is stored in Ceph.
+* **Stone OSDs** (or Object Storage Daemons) are where most of the data is stored in Stone.
 Generally speaking, each OSD is backed by a single storage device, like a traditional hard disk (HDD) or solid state disk (SSD).
 OSDs can also be backed by a combination of devices, like a HDD for most data and an SSD (or partition of an